 Do not use sand as substrate for juvenile Bearded Dragons as they might eat it.
 This can cause impaction issues.
 You’ll need to regularly clean or replace substrate.

 Bearded dragons are cold blooded animals.
 They come from hot and dry climates.
-So they have particular heating requirements.
+So Bearded Dragons have particular temperature requirements.

 You will need to buy a heat lamp and bulb to create a basking area for your Bearded Dragon.
 This is where your Bearded Dragon will go to warm up.
 An incandescant 100W light bulb does the job.
 I recommend you get he Exo Terra Sun-Glo Basking Tight Beam Bulb.